OracularIS/mocaclient/docs/advance-operations.md

 1. **DB Compare**: DB Compare allows users to compare missing or different data between two servers.

     - Navigate to Addons --> Smart Innovations --> Compare --> DB Compare.
-The DB Compare window will get open.
+The DB Compare window will open.

       ![Compare](./.attachments/DBCompare_1.png)

-    - Now choose both servers and specify information on the basis of which you want comparison.
+    - Now choose both servers and specify the information on the basis of which you want the comparison.

       ![Compare1](./.attachments/compare2.png)